K-12 Funding - Special Needs

 A student with special needs may also be eligible to receive funding for Indigenous Education or English Language Learning if the requirements of these programs are also met.

-Students with special needs may be enrolled in distributed learning programs.
-To qualify for funding, Boards of Education must adhere to program requirements and procedures as outlined in the Distributed Learning - Requirements and Guidelines for Students with Special Needs Policy.
+Students with special needs may be enrolled in online learning programs.
+To qualify for funding, Boards of Education must adhere to program requirements and procedures as outlined in the Online Learning Policy - Students with Special Needs.

 Students should be reported on the Form 1701 in the appropriate category.